elektro860/herosanchoroptimizer/README.md

 Optimization that fixes waiting on the server after anchor explosion before anchor block is removed.
-Replaces it with translucent ghost anchor to not change functionality of airplacing.
+Replaces it with translucent ghost anchor  (that can be replaced like a fern) to not change functionality of airplacing.
 This allows you to not have to wait for the server to place another block in the same place.

 Use